 Your Journey at Phoenix

-The Phoenix is a flexible service that can support you through the difficult times and help you access resources, skills networks and opportunities to live life beyond them.
+The Phoenix is a flexible service that can support you through difficult times and connect you to opportunities to live life beyond them.

-STEP 1 - Understanding your journey: We will spend time with you to explore how you got here, what you enjoy, need and hope for.
+STEP 1 - Understanding your journey: We will spend time with you to explore how you got here, as well as what you enjoy, need and hope for.
 We’ll help you create a unique plan.

-STEP 2 - Participating (up to 18 months): We will offer you the support and encouragement you need to follow your plan and modify it as needed.
+STEP 2 - Participating (about 18 months): We will offer you the support and encouragement you need to follow your plan and modify it as needed.
 We will also help you build sustainable links with fellow members and your local community.

 STEP 3 - Moving on and staying connected: When you move beyond Phoenix we will help you to identify your support network and keep those connections and interests you love.
 You are welcome at our Peer Support Groups and may wish to volunteer with us.